RakhithJK/OfficeDev-teams-toolkit-wiki/How-to-enable-Single-Sign-on-in-Teams-Toolkit-for-Visual-Studio.md

           authority: AAD_APP_OAUTH_AUTHORITY
           authorityHost: AAD_APP_OAUTH_AUTHORITY_HOST
       ```
-      > Note: Replace the value of "name" with your expected AAD app name.
+      > Note: Replace the value of "name" with your expected Microsoft Entra app name.

-    - Add following lines under `provision` to configure AAD app with AAD app template in the step 1.
+    - Add following lines under `provision` to configure Microsoft Entra app with Microsoft Entra app template in the step 1.
       ```
       - uses: aadApp/update
         with:
           manifestPath: "YOUR_PATH_TO_AAD_APP_MANIFEST"
           outputFilePath : ./build/aad.manifest.${{TEAMSFX_ENV}}.json
       ```
-      > Note: Replace the value of `manifestPath` with the relative path of AAD app manifest noted in step 1.
+      > Note: Replace the value of `manifestPath` with the relative path of Microsoft Entra app manifest noted in step 1.
 For example, `./aad.manifest.json`

     In `teamsapp.local.yml` only:
-    - Add following lines under `provision` to add AAD related configs to local debug service.
+    - Add following lines under `provision` to add Microsoft Entra related configs to local debug service.
       ```
         - uses: file/createOrUpdateJsonFile
           with: